gewarren/docs/docs/framework/wcf/feature-details/reliable-messaging-protocol-version-1-1.md

 The following is a list of constraints that apply to sequences:

-- B1401:WCF generates and accesses sequence numbers no higher than `xs:long`’s maximum inclusive value, 9223372036854775807.
+- B1401:WCF generates and accesses sequence numbers no higher than `xs:long`'s maximum inclusive value, 9223372036854775807.

 An example of a `Sequence` header.